webda2l/symfony-docs/setup.rst

 .. admonition:: Screencast
     :class: screencast

     Do you prefer video tutorials?
-Check out the `Harmonious Development with Symfony`_ screencast series.
+Check out the `Cosmic Coding with Symfony`_ screencast series.

 .. _symfony-tech-requirements: